kora-projects/kora-docs/mkdocs/docs/en/index.md

 ---

 Kora is a framework for writing Java / Kotlin server-side applications with a focus on Performance, Efficiency, Transparency.
-Kora aims to provide sufficiently high-level declarative tools and abstractions for developers, which at compile time are translated into hardware-performant and human-readable code.
+Kora aims to provide sufficiently high-level declarative tools and thin, familiar high-level abstractions for developers, which at compile time are translated into hardware-performant and human-readable code.
 Framework has its own dependency container with inversion of control that works at compile time.
-Kora is a cloud-oriented framework and offers many modules for quickly building applications such as [HTTP server](documentation/http-server.md), [Kafka](documentation/kafka.md) consumers, database abstraction in the form of [repositories](documentation/database-common.md) and much more.
+Kora is a cloud-oriented server framework and offers many modules for quickly building applications such as [HTTP server](documentation/http-server.md), [Kafka](documentation/kafka.md) consumers, database abstraction in the form of [repositories](documentation/database-common.md) and much more.